The Super Health Benefits of Kefir Probiotics

 Interestingly, the beneficial yeast and friendly bacteria that are found in the kefir culture consume most of the lactose (or milk sugar).
 Kefir that is eaten on an empty stomach first thing in the morning before (or for) breakfast can be easily digested and is perfect for the lactose intolerant.
 You can, of course, use soy, almond or coconut milk if you are dairy intolerant.

 At the Budwig Center, we are huge fans of Kefir.
-If you would like further information on the Budwig diet, please download our FREE Budwig diet guide clicking the button bellow.
+If you would like further information on the Budwig diet and protocol, please download our FREE Budwig diet guide.

-Please share this article with your friends and family using the buttons below.
+Please share this article with your friends and family.

 Scroll to Top